vigneshrajan05/VCS-Integration/README.md

-# VCS-Integration
-This is a test repository to check the integration of github with api-editor.
+This is a test repository to check the integration of github apis.